DevXl/FIPS-saccade/METHOD.md

 ### 2) Saccade task

-Each trial starts with participants fixating on a dot in the center of the screen.
-After a random interval sampled uniformly from 400-600ms, the frame appears at the central position of its motion path.
-Participants saccade to the target as soon as the fixation point disappears.\
+- _Fixation period_: Each trial starts with participants fixating on a dot in the center of the screen.
+After a random interval sampled uniformly from 400-600ms, the frame appears at the left-most position of its path.
-After the stabilization period (minimum of 4 cycles), the fixation can disappear at one of six points in time equally spaced along a full cycle of motion.\
+- _Stabilization period_: The frame moves for a minimum of 3 cycles of its motion.
+Probes flash for 3-5 frames at the reversal points of the frame.
-As soon as the gaze position is detected to go 2dva outside of away from fixation, the target should be removed.\
+- _Cue period_: After the stabilization period, the fixation disappears at one of six points in time equally spaced along a full cycle of motion on each trial.
+The disappearance is the participants' cue to saccade to the "upper" probe.
-We run 2 sessions of this task, each comprising 384 trials divided into 12 blocks.\
+- _Saccade_: As soon as the gaze position is detected to be 2dva away from center of fixation, the target (upper probe) is removed.\

+We run 2 sessions of this task, each comprising 384 trials divided into 12 blocks.
 If fixation is broken, the trial should be aborted and put at the end of the block.